eMedicine Specialties > Infectious Diseases > CNS Infections

 Background

-Cysticercosis (ie, tapeworm infection) is an increasingly common medical problem in the United States, especially in the Southwest and other areas where large populations migrated from endemic areas and among populations that often travel to these areas.
+Cysticercosis is an increasingly common medical problem in the United States, especially in the Southwest and other areas where large populations migrated from endemic areas and among populations that often travel to these areas.

-Cysticercosis is caused by the metacestode, or larval, stage of Taenia solium, the pork tapeworm.
-The Clinical syndromes caused by T solium are categorized as either neurocysticercosis (NCC) or extraneural cysticercosis (intestinal tapeworm infection).
+Cysticercosis is a tissue infection with the cysticercus, or larval, stage of Taenia solium (pork tapeworm) that results from ingestion of T solium eggs.
+The clinical syndromes caused by T solium are categorized as either cysticercosis (cysts in various tissues including the brain) or taeniasis (intestinal tapeworm infection).

-Neurocysticercosis refers to CNS infection of the CNS with T solium.
-Neurocysticercosis, which is probably the most common parasitic infestation of the CNS, has gained increased recognition in the last two decades because of the development of MRI and CT scanning in the United States and in countries where neuro cysticercosis is endemic.
+Cysticercosis can involve skeletal muscles, subcutaneous tissues, eyes, the central nervous system (CNS), and other tissues.
+Neurocysticercosis refers to CNS infection with T solium.
+Neurocysticercosis, which is probably the most common parasitic infestation of the CNS, has gained increased recognition in the last 2 decades because of the development of MRI and CT scanning in the United States and in countries where neuro cysticercosis is endemic.

 Neurocysticercosis is further divided into parenchymal and extraparenchymal disease.
 Parenchymal disease is characterized by infection with cysticerci within the brain parenchyma.
 Extraparenchymal disease develops when cysticerci migrate to the CSF of the ventricles, cisterns, and subarachnoid space or within the eyes or spinal cord.